-If one sperm does make its way into the fallopian tube and burrow into the egg, it fertilizes the egg.
+If one sperm does make its way into the fallopian tube and burrows into the egg, it fertilizes the egg.
 The egg changes so that no other sperm can get in.

 At the instant of fertilization, your baby's genes and sex are set.
 If the sperm has a Y chromosome, your baby will be a boy.
 If it has an X chromosome, the baby will be a girl.

 Implantation: Moving to the Uterus